Good cop: Dallas officer helps family after car wreck

-DALLAS -- Dallas police sergeant Don Boice was already at the scene of a fatal car accident this past Sunday morning when he heard a call for another wreck, this one involving a family of five with three children.
+DALLAS -- Dallas Police Sgt.
+Don Boice was already at the scene of a fatal car accident this past Sunday morning when he heard a call for another wreck, this one involving a family of five with three children.

 "My thoughts were just, 'Please, God, not another one tonight, and especially with kids involved," Boice said.